s1awek/react-bootstrap5-sass-starter/README.md

-# Getting Started with Create React App with React Bootstrap
+# Getting Started with Create React App and React Bootstrap

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and [React Bootstrap](https://react-bootstrap.netlify.app).